Sergey842248/Music/README.md

 favorite songs.
 No other music player has this feature.

 ## 📦 Included Features
--  Base 3 themes (Clearly White, Kinda Dark and Just Black)
+-  Base 3 themes (Clearly White, Kinda Dark and AMOLED)
 -  Chromecast support
 -  Choose from 10+ now playing themes
 -  Driving Mode